code-dot-org/code-dot-org/SETUP.md

     1. **Note:** Ubuntu 22.04 ships with versions of `libssl` and `openssl` that are incompatible with `ruby-build`; see https://github.com/rbenv/ruby-build/discussions/1940 for context
         1. As a result, attempts to run `rbenv install` will fail.
 To resolve, compile a valid version of `openssl` locally and direct `rbenv` to configure ruby to use it as described here: https://github.com/rbenv/ruby-build/discussions/1940#discussioncomment-2663209
 1. Install Ruby with rbenv
-    1. Execute `rbenv install --skip-existing` from the root directory
+    1. Execute `rbenv install --skip-existing` from the root directory, which will install the version specified in ".ruby-version"
     1. If your PATH is missing `~/.rbenv/shims`, the next two commands might not work.
 Edit your .bashrc to include the following line:
        `export PATH="$HOME/.rbenv/bin:~/.rbenv/shims:$PATH"`, then run `source .bashrc` for the change to take effect (as seen in [this github issue](https://github.com/rbenv/rbenv/issues/877)).
     1. `rbenv rehash`